MITgcm/MITgcm/doc/examples/examples.rst

     S_{l} = 2 \left( 4 \frac{A_{h} \Delta t}{{\Delta x}^2} \right)  < 0.6 \text{ for stability}

-evaluates to 0.0096, which is well below the stability criteria.
+evaluates to 0.0096, which is well below the stability threshold.
 As in :eq:`eq_baro_cfl_stability` the above criteria is for a 2D problem using Adams-Bashforth2 time stepping, with the 0.6 value on the right replacing the more familiar 1 that is obtained using a forward Euler scheme.